Nathan Dunn: Chinese Museum

 In 1838, he opened the “Chinese Museum” in Philadelphia, with an accompanying 120-page catalog, Ten Thousand Chinese Things.
 It was the first systematic collection of Chinese material exhibited publicly in the United States.
 100,000 visitors saw it in Philadelphia.
-Despite the large number of attendees, the exhibit was not a financial success in Philadelphia and in 1842 Dunn brought the exhibit to London to expand the scope of people who could observe the exhibit and to highlight Chinese culture in an attempt to thwart the opium trade.
+Despite the large number of attendees, the exhibit was not a financial success in Philadelphia and in 1842 Dunn brought the exhibit, known as The Chinese Collection, to London to expand the scope of people who could observe it and to highlight Chinese culture in an attempt to thwart the opium trade.
 The collection was displayed in a pagoda-like exhibition hall designed by John Notman at Hyde Park Corner.
 An estimated 100,000 people viewed the exhibit in London including a young Queen Victoria.
 70,000 to 80,000 catalogs describing the exhibit were sold in the U.S. and England.

 Apart from artifacts, the museum had life-size clay figures accurately modeled after about 50 real Chinese acquaintances personally selected by Dunn, representing variety of social positions, occupations etc., standing against dioramas, and extensive annotations of the exhibits.

 Later life

 Dunn was a supporter of several charities.
 In 1840 he gave a gift of over $20,000 to Haverford College.
-He built a "Chinese cottage" in Mt.
-Holly, New Jersey, which for many years was run by his half-sisters Phoebe and Rhoda.
+He built a "Chinese cottage" in Mount Holly, New Jersey, which for many years was run by his half-sisters Phoebe and Rhoda.
 He was elected a member of the American Philosophical Society and joined the Academy of Natural Sciences.
 He was director of the Philadelphia House of Refuge and worked with other charitable institutions such as the Pennsylvania Institute for the Instruction of the Blind, the indigent Widows and Single Women's Society, African colonization societies and prison reform societies.